Hanoi fun guide, beds to silk

 Rooms reflecting a modern Vietnamese style largely look onto the waters of the lake.
 Gourmets can enjoy Italian, French and Asian fare.
 Service is welcoming and brisk, a cut above the usual Vietnamese five-star fare.

 A bit out of town in Kim Ma Street is the Korean-owned if-you've-got-it-flaunt-it Hanoi Daewoo Hotel.
-Needless to say, the kimchi and bulgogi are terrific.
+Needless to say, the kimchi and bulgogi are terrific though the hotel is a tad rundown after years of busy service and few updates.
 The high-rise hotel is slathered in marble and it boasts an extraordinarily generous 80m outdoor pool in which you could have shot The Titanic.
+This is one of its top features - on a nice summer's day.
 Presidents Vladimir Putin and Bill Clinton have stayed here but I’m not sure if cigars are big around here.
 Daewoo also has apartments, a good fitness centre, an 18th floor sky lounge and meeting facilities.
 High-speed Internet is available free, which is a huge plus.
 There are 411 rooms, mostly in bright pink-rose pastels with a work desk, a deep safe (not laptop size unfortunately), and generous views of lakes in all directions.
 Floors 15-17 offer the benefit of an Executive Lounge with canapés, drinks and breakfast.
 In the evenings, the young and restless – or old and jaded – can pop into Club Q for an enlivening moment.